Chart Color Schemes

 Population

-Population growth drivers in Booragoon are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Booragoon are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Looking ahead, an above median population growth is projected for Booragoon with the area expected to grow by 3,053 persons to 2041, recording a gain of 15.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward with demographic trends, an above median population growth of national areas is projected, with the area expected to grow by 3,053 persons to 2041 based on the latest annual ERP population numbers, reflecting recording a gain of 15.7% in total over the 17 years.

 Frequently Asked Questions - Population